MozillaFoundation/foundation.mozilla.org/README.md

 #### Django and Wagtail

 Django powers the backend of the site, and we use Wagtail with Django to provide CMS features and functionality.

+##### localization

+We use [wagtail-modeltranslations](https://github.com/infoportugal/wagtail-modeltranslation) for CMS content localization.
+Please see its documentation for more information.

+##### A/B testing

+We use [wagtail-experiments](https://github.com/torchbox/wagtail-experiments) for CMS-based A/B testing.
+Please see its documentation for more information.

 #### S3 and Cloudinary